Jordan Woods-Robinson

 Jordan Woods-Robinson is an American actor, musician and composer, He is best known for his portrayal of Eric Raleigh in The Walking Dead series.
 He has also appeared in Magic City and Drop Dead Diva.

 Early life and education

 Woods-Robinson was born and raised in the city of Bybee, Tennessee on an animal rescue farm.
 He moved to New York City and graduated from the NYU's Tisch School of Arts.

 Career

-A few weeks after graduation, Woods-Robinson was cast as a Blue Man with the Blue Man Group, where he traveled around the world while performing at the shows.
-Woods-Robinson is a composer and a co-founder of an online recording company of musicians and vocalists called SOSstudio.
-Woods-Robinson is a multi-instrumentalist with several instruments such as violin, mandolin, guitar, and bass.
+A few weeks after graduation, Jordan auditioned for and was cast in Blue Man Group as a Blue Man.
+He spent 13 years performing as a Blue Man in New York, Chicago, Las Vegas, Orlando, Boston, and on the Norwegian Epic cruise ship traveling between the Eastern and Western Caribbean ports and even a Mediterranean cruise.

+While in Orlando, Jordan began his Film and TV career and has appeared in popular productions such as The Walking Dead, Homeland, Nashville, The Hunger Games, Army Wives, and many other on-screen roles opposite some of Hollywood's A-Listers including Sir Anthony Hopkins and Colin Farell.

+Jordan now lives just outside Atlanta, Georgia, with his wife and 2 children.